-Since the OPA2690 is a unity-gain stable voltage feedback op amp, a wide range of resistor values may be used for the feedback and gain setting resistors.
+As the OPA2690 is a unity-gain stable, voltage-feedback op amp, a wide range of resistor values may be used for the feedback and gain setting resistors.
 The primary limits on these values are set by dynamic range (noise and distortion) and parasitic capacitance considerations.
 For a noninverting unity-gain follower application, the feedback connection should be made with a $25\Omega$ resistor, not a direct short.
 This will isolate the inverting input capacitance from the output pin and improve the frequency response flatness.
-Usually, the feedback resistor value should be between $200\Omega$ and $1.5k\Omega$ .
+Usually, the feedback resistor value should be between 200 $\Omega$ and 1.5k $\Omega$ .
 Below $200\Omega$ , the feedback network will present additional output loading which can degrade the harmonic distortion performance of the OPA2690.
-Above $1.5k\Omega$ , the typical parasitic capacitance (approximately 0.2pF) across the feedback resistor may cause unintentional band-limiting in the amplifier response.
+Above 1.5k $\Omega$ , the typical parasitic capacitance (approximately 0.2pF) across the feedback resistor can cause unintentional band-limiting in the amplifier response.